 Am I in the right place?

-When visitors visit your homepage, they need to know exactly why they do business with you and what you have to offer.
+When customers visit your homepage, they need to know exactly why they do business with you and what you have to offer.
 Your headline is the first thing your visitor sees when they land on your page.
-Make a great first impression with your headline and your visitors will feel more incline to stay.
+Make a great first impression with your headline so your visitors will feel more incline to stay.
 Give them reasons to buy from you and promote these reasons.
 For example, free shipping, returns and registrations are just a few promotions you can offer.

 If your homepage is full of unnecessary texts and images, your visitor will feel overwhelmed and leave your site.